 Professor Bellemans has been involved in the development of several innovations in the field of knee arthroplasty, ligament surgery, and arthroscopy.
-He has published over 130 peer-reviewed papers and has lectured over the whole world.
+He has published 130+ peer-reviewed papers and has lectured over the whole world.

 Professor Bellemans is founding president of the Belgian Knee Society and member of the American Knee Society.

-A graduate of Washington and Jefferson College, and The University of Texas-Southwestern Medical School at Dallas, Dr. Hamlin completed his internship and residency training in orthopaedic surgery at the Mayo Clinic in Rochester, MN.
-After his military obligation he pursued a fellowship in Adult Reconstruction at Virginia Commonwealth University School of Medicine.
+A graduate of Washington & Jefferson College, and the University of Texas-Southwestern Medical Center at Dallas, Dr. Hamlin completed his internship and residency training in orthopaedic surgery at the Mayo Clinic in Rochester, MN.
+After his military obligation, he pursued a fellowship in Adult Reconstruction at Virginia Commonwealth University School of Medicine.
 He is a Fellow of the American Academy of Orthopaedic Surgeons and a member of American Association of Hip and Knee Surgeons.

-Mr. Frédéric Picard received his MD and Masters degree from Grenoble University in France.
-From 1999 to 2001, he worked successively with Dr. David Stulberg, Chicago (NWU), and Dr. Tony DiGioia in Pittsburgh (CMU/UPMC) implementing new applications in the field of CAS.
+Mr. Frédéric Picard received his Doctor of Medicine and Master’s degrees from Grenoble University in France.
+From 1999 to 2001, he worked successively with Dr. David Stulberg, Chicago (NWU), and Dr. Tony DiGioia, in Pittsburgh (CMU/UPMC), implementing new applications in the field of CAS.
 He is a Consultant Orthopaedic Surgeon and Director of Orthopaedic Research at the Golden Jubilee National Hospital in Glasgow (Scotland), a major arthroplasty center in the United Kingdom.
-Member of several national and international orthopaedic societies, Dr. Picard received the Muller award, the highest recognition in Computer Assisted Surgery, in 2009 in Boston, MA (USA).
+Member of several national and international orthopaedic societies, Dr. Picard received the 2009 Maurice E. Müller Award for Excellence in Computer Assisted Surgery, the highest recognition in Computer Assisted Surgery, Boston, MA (USA).

 In addition to his clinical work, Dr. Stulberg is a Professor of Clinical Orthopaedic Surgery at Northwestern University’s Feinberg School of Medicine and is an award-winning researcher and biomedical inventor who holds several patents on surgical instruments.
 His honors include the Maurice E. Muller Award for Excellence and Lifetime Achievement in Computer Assisted Surgery.